-Students may obtain an official transcript of records by filing in person, accessing the web, or mailing a request to the Admissions and Records Office, Santa Ana College, 1530 W. 17th Street, Santa Ana, CA 92706.
+Students may obtain an official transcript of records by filing in person, online (www.sac.edu), or mailing a request to the Admissions and Records Office, Santa Ana College, 1530 W. 17th Street, Santa Ana, CA 92706.
 The first two transcripts will be issued without charge, thereafter, a \$3.00 charge will be assessed for each additional transcript.
 A \$8.00 special handling fee will be charged for express transcripts.
 All official transcripts are copies of the student's permanent record in the Office of Admissions and Records at the college.
 Only records prepared and issued directly from Admissions and Records will be considered official or certified for accuracy.
+Transcripts from other institutions are property of the college and will not be released.